 While Muhammad Ali trains in Croke Park on the eve of his fight with Al 'Blue' Lewis, former boxing champion Billy Conn predicts which boxer will be the victor.

 Heavyweight Muhammad Ali works out in the Croke Park handball alley on the eve of his fight between Detroit heavyweight Al 'Blue' Lewis.
-Among those attending the training session are film director John Huston.
+Among those attending the training session, is film director John Huston.

 Former light heavyweight champion Billy Conn from Pittsburgh, a special guest of fight-promoters Butty Sugrue and Harold Conrad, gives his opinion on how he thinks the fight might play-out, although,